gerhynes/aws-notes/certified-cloud-practitioner/README.md

 ## EC2 Instance Types
 An **Instance Type** is a particular instance size and instance family.

-A comon pattern for instance sizes is:
+A common pattern for instance sizes is:
 - nano
 - micro
 - small